World's Greatest Lover (Cheap Trick song): Critical reception

-Record World said that "Guitars wail alongside Robin Zander's cries while a steady rhythm plod underscores the feeling of anguish" and called it an "effortless cop of John Lennon."
+Upon its release as a single, Record World said that "guitars wail alongside Robin Zander's cries while a steady rhythm plod underscores the feeling of anguish" and called it an "effortless cop of John Lennon."
 In the UK, Mike Stand of Smash Hits wrote, "They've gone serious.
 Whacking bit chords out of a piano, singing 'passionately', and not letting Nielsen play until the last 30 seconds.
 Well executed, I suppose.
 I just don't believe them though."
 Tony Jasper of Music & Video Week considered the song to be "Bee Gees-sounding, or maybe Beatles with vocals mix Ringo and Paul – nasal sound for the former, thickish vocal yelps for latter".
 He also noted the track's "big production".
+Chris Bohn, writing for the NME, felt that Cheap Trick should be "welcome[d] to the '70s and congratulate[d] on finally graduating to John Lennon's solo output after plundering the Beatles' (not to mention the Kinks') back catelogue so successfully for the past five years".
+He continued, "At least they do it in grandiose style and it's nice to hear that the title refers to the lover and not modest Nielsen (the writer)."
+Robbi Millar of Sounds was critical, writing, "A cheap trick indeed since both sides of the bombastic Beatling single are taken from the band's boorish album, All Shook Up.
+Pass."

-Ira Robbins of Trouser Press stated, "'World's Greatest Lover," the sort of lyrical notion that might have been funny earlier in the band's career, lacks the snap to make it sardonic and could almost be serious."
+In a retrospective review of All Shook Up, Ira Robbins of Trouser Press stated, "'World's Greatest Lover," the sort of lyrical notion that might have been funny earlier in the band's career, lacks the snap to make it sardonic and could almost be serious."
 However, he praised Nielsen's guitar solo for being "one of [his] most lyrical and memorable".
 In a 2016 retrospective on "20 great non-Beatle productions" by George Martin, Jason Heller of Rolling Stone described "World's Greatest Lover" as a "particularly Beatles-like majesty" and a "sumptuous ballad stuffed with strategically deployed orchestral flourishes and languid, melancholy acoustic guitar".
 He praised Zander's "rich, resonant [and] thoroughly Lennon-esque vocal delivery", which he considered to be "a loving pastiche".